Pikay09/phonebook-me/README.md

 #phonebook-me app

-# aphone book app similar to yellow pages
+# a phone book app similar to yellow pages

 # backend -python with Flask